The ILG Group

 ESG at the ILG Group

-ILG Group has developed high ESG (Environmental/Social/Governance) requirements.
-Properties should offer long-term adaptability to increasing regulatory requirements, efficient operating costs and should meet the requirements of retail customers, tenants and future buyers.
-Our ESG strategy is designed to promote tenant and customer loyalty and thus contribute to property returns.
+The ILG Group has developed high ESG (Environmental/Social/Governance) requirements.
+For example, properties should offer long-term adaptability to increasing regulatory require-ments, be operated at an efficient operating cost and with as little resource consumption and emissions as possible, and should meet the requirements of retail customers, tenants and future buyers.
+In doing so, our ESG strategy is designed to promote tenant and customer loyalty and thus contribute to property returns.

-Our strategy relates to investment processes, real estate portfolio management and the management of the ILG Group itself.
+Our ESG strategy relates to investment processes, real estate portfolio management and management of the ILG Group itself.

 From our point of view, one of the most important factors in terms of sustainability is that properties can be adapted to changing usage concepts as the requirements of retailers and customers change and do not have to be replaced by new properties.
-In this context, the flexibility of the building structure and building law are of particular importance.
-The consistently high occupancy rate of ILG's real estate portfolio provides exemplary proof that the selected properties are still attractive for retailers decades after they were built.
+In this context, the flex-ibility of the building structure and building law are of particular importance.
+The consistently high occupancy rate of ILG's real estate portfolio is exemplary proof that the selected proper-ties are still attractive for retailers, in some cases decades after they were built.

-Good Governance As an owner-managed company, the ILG Group places the highest value on integrity in its dealings with clients, employees and entrusted assets.
-Through its shareholding structure, it achieves the highest level of identification with the company and an efficient use of all resources.
-The ILG Group has established various measures to achieve and maintain a sustainable corporate culture.
+As an owner-managed company, the ILG Group places the highest value on integrity in its dealings with clients, employees and entrusted assets.
+Through its shareholding structure, it achieves the highest level of identification with the company and an efficient use of all re-sources.
+The ILG Group has established various measures to achieve and maintain a sus-tainable corporate culture.

 This policy, as well as our ESG strategy, is guided by the 10 principles of the UN Global Compact:

-1. Businesses should support and respect the protection of international human rights.
+1. Businesses should support and respect the protection of internationally proclaimed hu-man right.

 2. Businesses should ensure that they are not complicit in human rights abuses.